 Real-World Scenario #2

-To respond, designers create a portfolio of 3D renderings before presenting to the client.
-These aid in the decision-making process by providing accurate visuals for the freelance architect’s vision of the renovated space’s final appearance after completion of the project.
-Once the client approves the designs, more 3D renderings of complicated areas in the house are created and provided to construction crews to ensure accuracy of renovation in these tricky spots.
+To respond, designers create a portfolio of 3D renderings before presenting them to the client.
+These aid in the decision-making process by providing accurate visuals for the freelance architect’s vision of the renovated space’s final appearance after the completion of the project.
+Once the client approves the designs, more 3D renderings of complicated areas in the house are created and provided to construction crews to ensure the accuracy of renovation in these tricky spots.
 The project is then completed to match the original goals for the renovation.

 3D rendering is changing the process of architectural design itself